Getty Images

 By taking advantage of the strengths of multiple cloud providers, businesses can optimize costs and potentially reduce their overall cloud spending.
 This can free up resources for innovation and growth.

-Challenges of incorporating multi-cloud for resilience
+Challenges of incorporating multi-cloud disaster recovery

-While multi-cloud offers many resilience benefits, there are still hurdles IT teams must look out for.
+While multi-cloud offers many benefits, there are still hurdles IT teams must look out for.
 There are four areas in particular that can cause problems if not handled correctly: complexity, training, compliance and cost.

 Complexity.
 Managing multiple cloud environments can be complex.
 It might lead to operational inefficiencies and a higher risk of misconfigurations or security breaches.
 Migrating data between cloud providers can be challenging due to varying data transfer costs and speeds.
 Additionally, integrating services and applications across clouds requires careful planning and execution.